Adult Education Sucks!

-So being the idiot that I am, I grovelled to the bank and they told me to ring back first thing today to get the second payment recalled.
-And this is why I went to bed early last night, so I could be up at 9 am to beg the bank for my money back.
+So being the idiot that I am, I groveled to the bank, and they told me to ring back first thing today to get the second payment recalled.
+And this is why I went to bed early last night so that I could be up at 9 am to beg the bank for my money back.

-- Read my theater journals so I know what is going on in the arts world
+- Read my theater journals, so I know what is going on in the art world

 - Sort out my summer job